donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 | Distillation + TorchScript + AMP | 81.7        | 88.76     | 96%     | 446.3       | 1.52    |
 | Distillation + Optimum (ORT)     | 81.7        | 88.76     | 96%     | **477.7**   | 1.63    |

 Although the difference is negligible, using 🤗 Optimum with ONNX Runtime results in slightly higher accuracy compared to the baseline model.
 What's even better is that all the described methods have no negative impact on accuracy, except for knowledge distillation.
-It looks like that in order to surpass the 1.5x throughput speedup, one may have to sacrifice some accuracy.
+It looks like that, in order to surpass the 1.5x throughput speedup, one may have to sacrifice some accuracy.
 While this threshold is specific to the particular hardware, the general trend should be similar for different GPUs.
 So it's not surprising that the highest throughput is achieved by using 🤗 Optimum in combination with knowledge distillation, as these are the two most significant contributing factors.